Read | Listen| Write

 Eleanor insisted that democracy,

-That excludes is a well-decorated lie.
+If it excludes, is a well-decorated lie.

 Believing education is both shield and sword.

-The gateway to liberty and justice for all.
+Gateway to liberty and justice for all.

-Oxygen to a choking nation
+Oxygen to a choking nation.

-Mary dies
+Mary dies.

 The nation dimmed without knowing why

-Eleanor, more determined than ever
+Eleanor mourns, now more determined than ever

 pounding floors and kicking in doors